-The aviation program is characterized by four major areas of emphasis: Safety, Management,

-Planning and Evaluation, and Operations.
+The four major emphasis areas of aviation management are Safety, Management, Planning and Evaluation, and the mission.
 Refer to the chart above for an illustration of these components and their sub-components.

-Office of Aircraft Services The Office of Aircraft Services (OAS) is responsible for Department-wide functions related to aircraft services and facilities.
-The OAS is the principal coordinator of aircraft services from the commercial sector and facilitates all procurement, administrative support, and payment for services.
+Office of Aircraft Services The Office of Aircraft Services (OAS) is responsible for Departmental policy related to aircraft services and facilities but has no operational responsibility.
+OAS provides departmental level aviation safety and accident investigation, aircraft and pilot inspection, procurement of aircraft, and policy development.
 Refer to 112 DM 12 for a complete list of responsibilities.